Port St. Lucie, Florida: History

 In 2007, the housing market began to collapse and unemployment started to rise.
-As of February 2009, unemployment was at 10½ percent and in 2008, nearly 11,000 homes went into foreclosure.
+As of February 2009, unemployment was about 10.5%, and in 2008, nearly 11,000 homes went into foreclosure.
 This prompted the county government to consider declaring itself a disaster area.
 Doing so would have given county administrators access to $17 million in county emergency reserve funds.
-That money, combined with a transportation fund and other accounts, would give St. Lucie $20 – $30 million to spend on building projects: research parks, highways and other infrastructure improvements.
+That money, combined with a transportation fund and other accounts, would give St. Lucie $20–$30 million to spend on building projects - research parks, highways, and other infrastructure improvements.

 In 2008, Tradition and Core Communities welcomed the Florida Center of Innovation (later renamed Tradition Center for Innovation), a 150-acre privately owned research park dedicated to drug discovery, immunology and medical devices, and healthcare.
 TCI initially composed of Torrey Pines Institute for Molecular Studies, Oregon Health and Science University's Vaccine and Gene Therapy Institute (VGTI), Martin Health System Hospital (Tradition Medical Center), and Mann Research Center.
 In 2015, VGTI shut down their TCI facility, and Mann Research Center soon followed.
-As of 2019, only Torrey Pines and Tradition Medical Center remain in TCI.
+As of 2019, only Torrey Pines and the Tradition Medical Center remain in TCI.

-In 2017, TAMCO, a subsidiary of City Electric Supply, a family-owned electrical wholesale business, created plans with the Port St. Lucie City Council to construct a $38 million, 400,000 square foot manufacturing and distribution center located in the Tradition Commerce Park.
+In 2017, TAMCO, a subsidiary of City Electric Supply, a family-owned electrical wholesale business, created plans with the Port St. Lucie city council to construct a $38 million, 400,000-square-foot manufacturing and distribution center located in the Tradition Commerce Park.
 Construction of the TAMCO facility began in 2018 and was completed in late 2019.